Neremyx/News-Notifier-Chrome-Extension/README.md

 The extension will:

-- Show desktop notifications for new articles
+- Show desktop notifications for new articles when opening Chrome or updating preferences
-- Keep a history of recent news
+- Keep a history of recent news in local storage
 - Cache news for one hour to optimize API usage
 - Show 5 most recent articles per selected category
+- Handle large amounts of data efficiently using Chrome's local storage

 ## How it Works